How to Keep Your Cat Clean and Healthy?

 The average lifespan of a domesticated indoor cat is around 14 years old while an outdoor cat only lives around for an average of 10 years.
 Your homebound furbaby may not meet many of the risks common to other cats.
 She will still, regularly, need to see the vet.

 As a kitten, your snuggly friend will need to go for a vet visit once every month until they are four months of age to get their mandatory vaccinations.
 It is advisable to spay (female) and neuter (male) your cats while they are still young.
-There are many medical and behavioral advantages to spaying and neutering your pets, such as:
+There are many medical and behavioural advantages to spaying and neutering your pets, such as:

 - Your female kitty will live a longer, healthier life.
-Spaying helps prevent uterine infections and malignant/cancerous breast tumors in about 90 percent of cats.
+Spaying helps prevent uterine infections and malignant/cancerous breast tumours in about 90 percent of cats.
 Spaying your pet before while it is still a kitten may protect it from such ailments.

 - Neutering your male snuggle buddy prevents some prostate problems and testicular cancer.

 It is ordinarily thought safe for kittens as young as eight weeks old to be spayed or neutered.
 In animal shelters, surgery is performed so that kittens can be sterilized before adoption.
 To avoid the start of urine spraying and eliminate the chance for pregnancy, it’s advisable to schedule the surgery before your kitty approaches five months of age.

 Once kittens reach adulthood (1-year-old), they will have to pay regular vet visits every six months to a year.
 You need to take your pet cat for a routine checkup to vet even if it seems perfectly well.